-Three times a year, the Totnes School of Guitarmaking runs a 12-week guitar making course for up to six people.
+Three times a year, the Totnes School of Guitarmaking runs a 12-week guitar making course for five people.
 Each of them has chosen what kind of guitar they want to make, and leaves at the end with the finished instrument.
-Beautiful work and fine craftsmanship are regularly achieved.
+Students' complete the whole process from the design,through all stages of construction, to the finished instrument.
+Using hand tools almost exclusively, beautiful work and fine craftsmanship are regularly achieved.

 Beginners and advanced students work in one group.
 Some beginners have no previous woodworking experience at all.
 Even so, they can make almost any kind of guitar or related instrument.
 All students on a course share the goal of finishing their instrument by the end of the 12 weeks.